delta-one/dell-xps-15-9570-debian-linux/README.md

 ```
 install nvidia /bin/false
 ```
-* If you are using *TLP*, you might need to blacklist the discrete NVIDIA-card by adding/uncommenting the following line in `/etc/default/tlp`:
+* If you are using *TLP*, you might need to blacklist the discrete NVIDIA card by adding/uncommenting the following line in `/etc/default/tlp`:
 ```
 RUNTIME_PM_BLACKLIST="01:00.0"
 ```